gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Functional programming.md

 #### What is referential transparent expression

-An expression is referentially transparent if it can be replaced with its value without changing the program's behavior.
+It is a expression that referentially transparent, if it can be replaced with its value without changing the program's behavior.
 This property is a direct consequence of using pure functions.

 ```javascript
 // Pure function